walmartlabs/child-pool/README.md

 Queues `message` for the worker, calling `callback` upon competion.

+`callback` will only be called once per message cycle.
+If the client sends out of band messages they will trigger an `error` event on the pool instance and may be handled as appropriate there.

 #### #sendAll(message)

 Broadcasts `message` to all live workers immediately.

+As there is no callback associated with this event, workers receiving this message should not send return messages.
+Those that do will cause an `error` event on the pool instance.

 ### Worker